-In this chapter we describe the facilities which are standard on all ECLIPSE C/150s, and the assembly-language instructions which control these facilities.
+In this chapter we describe the facilities which are standard on all ECLIPSE C/350's, and the assembly-language instructions which control these facilities.
+In the next chapter, we describe the optional facilities and their instructions.

-You can find complete descriptions of all the ECLIPSE C/150 assembly-language instructions, other than I/O instructions, in Chapter III.
-Chapter IV contains complete descriptions of all the I/O instructions.
+You can find complete descriptions of all the ECLIPSE C/350 assembly-language instructions, other than I/O instructions, in Chapter IV.
+Chapter V contains complete descriptions of all the I/O instructions.